Lingering (綿綿) by Eason Chan

-綿綿 loosely translates to Lingering.
+綿綿 (pronounced 'meen meen') loosely translates to mean 'lingering'.
 The sombre melody goes perfectly with the melancholy lyrics written by Albert Leung (林夕), one of the most esteemed, award-winning writers of Cantopop.
-The Cantopop king of our era, Eason Chan, uses his hoarse voice to depict a lonely man’s monologue – despite his attempts to deny that he was ever in love, his longing for love is clear in the way his memories linger on.
+The Cantopop king of our era, Eason Chan, uses his hoarse voice to depict a lonely man’s monologue – the denial, his longing for love is clear in the way he lingers on to past memories.

-I’ve never loved you, just lingering; what a shame that I like to reminisce
+I’ve never loved you, just lingering; but what a shame that I like to reminisce

 從來未愛你 綿綿 可惜我愛懷念